xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 the other loop constructs to include the new parameter.
 Do  it just like I did for `LOOP`.

-I  said ALMOST above.
+I  said _almost_ above.
 There is one slight problem: if you take a hard  look  at  the code generated for `DO`, you'll see that if you break  out  of  this loop, the value of the loop counter is still left on the stack.
 We're going to have to fix that!
 A shame ...